Ashlin-daniel/thesis-tabpfn-rf-xgboost/README.md

 Two independent checks confirm that near-zero R² for Age/BMI prediction reflects genuine absence of signal, not a pipeline bug — this is validated *before* trusting the main results:

 - **`sanitycheck_fake+real.R`** — plants a known signal into fully synthetic compositional data and checks whether Random Forest, XGBoost, and TabPFN can recover it.
 Confirms the pipeline detects real signal when one is deliberately present.
+- **`permutation.R`** — formally tests this synthetic result via a permutation test: shuffles the synthetic data's labels 200 times to build a chance-only R² distribution, then compares the real R² against it (p = 0.005), with an accompanying histogram visualizing the result.
 - **`real_data_sanity_check.R`** — an extreme-groups comparison (youngest vs. oldest age quartile) using real, unmodified data, providing a real-data positive control independent of the synthetic check.

 ---